AliHu264/ChatServer/README.md

     - Users are able to select a png or jpeg file from their system and upload it to their client.
 When they click the send button, the image is encoded in base64, sent as a JSON message to server where it is sent to every client that is in the chatroom.
 The client decodes the image and displays in the chatroom.
       <br><br>
 - Chat History (incomplete, code exists but is commented out)
-    -  Saves the chat history whenever anyone sends a message.
-Anyone who joins the chatroom at whatever time can see the previous conversations.
-Used and modified chat history code from lecture.
-Unable to complete due to lack of time.

 ## How to Run